Pages

 Resolution: The council decisively condemned Arianism, affirming that the Son is "of the same essence" (homoousios) as the Father.
 This established that the Son is co-eternal, uncreated, and fully divine, sharing the same divine nature as God the Father.

 The resolution against Arianism is most clearly expressed in the original text of the Nicene Creed that was adopted in 325 AD.
+This creed was based the creed that was revealed to St. Gregory the Wonderworker and bishop of Neo-Caesarea by the Theotokos and St. John the Apostle.
+It was more detailed in addressing the Arian heresy and the divinity of Christ.
 The creed explicitly affirms the Son’s divinity and rejects Arian views by stating that the Son is “of the same essence” (homoousios) as the Father.
 Below is the specific text of the original Nicene Creed, along with the anathema (a formal condemnation) against Arian beliefs:

 The Nicene Creed (325 AD)